 Projections indicate a decrease in the number of deep freeze events averaged over the zone.
-The projected decrease is about 10% higher in Spring than Winter.
-The range of projections is larger in the 2030s, extending from -45% to -70% reduction in Winter.
+The projected decrease is 5-10% higher in Spring, than Winter.
+The range of projections among the models is equally spread out in Winter and Spring.